jtwalters/jpgen/source/README.md

 ## How are these passwords secure?

-The dictionary used contains approximately 4,000 commonly used English words.
+The dictionary used contains approximately 3,500 commonly used English words.
 Each word is chosen at random using a pseudorandom number generator.
-As an additional security measure, version 2.0 of this site now generates passwords using JavaScript (on the client side)—in other words, the passwords are never sent across the web and my website has no knowledge of the passwords generated.
+As an additional security measure, version 2.0+ of this application now generates passwords using JavaScript (on the client side)—in other words, the passwords are never sent across the web.

 To demonstrate how these passwords are secure, let's consider how someone might guess your password.